Skip to main content

 depositInstructionsBank details to share with senders

-A Payout Account is a customer-owned external account that can receive funds — bank accounts, mobile money wallets, or international wire destinations.
-Supported types: us_bank, iban, clabe, pix, gb_bank, mobile_money, ghipss, nip, swift
+A Counterparty is a customer-owned external account that can receive funds — bank accounts, mobile money wallets, or international wire destinations.
+Supported types: us_bank, iban, clabe, pix, gb_bank, mobile_money, ghipss, nip, swift Bank-backed types (us_bank, iban, clabe, pix, gb_bank) require customer KYC approval.
+Direct types (mobile_money, ghipss, nip, swift) can be created without KYC.

 Transactions

 A Transaction records any value movement in Ledger.
-Every deposit, card purchase, transfer, and withdrawal creates a transaction.
+Every deposit and transfer creates a transaction.

 TypeDescription